Parents/Caregivers must notify the school and provide an explanation of a student absence by 9:00am on the day of the absence.

 What should I do if our family is going on a holiday in school time?

-- Any student that arrives after 9:00am must present to the Junior or Senior Secondary School Student Services with a note, signed by the parent/carer, including the reason for lateness.
-This may be approved by a Dean of Students.
+- Any student that arrives after 9:00am must present to the Junior or Senior Secondary School Student Services with a note, signed by the parent/caregivers, including the reason for lateness.
+This may be approved by the Head of Year.
 A "late pass" will be issued to the student prior to attending any class.

 - Non-approved notes or failure to present a note may result in disciplinary action.

-- Year Coordinators will monitor late arrivals.
+- Heads of Year will monitor late arrivals.
 Consistent late arrivals that impact engagement with school process may result in a disciplinary action.

-- Notes are to be written and signed by a parent/carer and presented to the Junior or Senior Secondary School Student Services prior to 8:45am that day.
+- Notes are to be written and signed by a parent/caregiver and presented to the Junior or Senior Secondary School Student Services prior to 8:45am that day.